 Harold Schnitzer was diagnosed with adult diabetes at the age of 42.
 For the next 46 years, he lived with this disease.
 Over that time while Harold always knew the importance of diabetic research, he was most concerned about the quality of patient care.

-Throughout his life Harold Schnitzer always talked about how lucky he was his parents immigrated to the United States and Portland in 1905.
+Throughout his life Harold Schnitzer always talked about how lucky he was his parents immigrated to the United States and Portland, Oregon, in 1905.
 A brilliant successful businessman, Harold spent his professional life building a west coast based real estate investment management and development company.
-His business success allowed him and his wife Arlene in 2007 to be able to fund and create the Harold Schnitzer Diabetes Health Center at Oregon Health & Science University.
+His business success allowed him and his wife Arlene in 2007 to fund and create the Harold Schnitzer Diabetes Health Center at Oregon Health & Science University.
 His vision and dream was that this center would provide an inner disciplinary approach at combating diabetes through unequaled professional medical advice, education and support.

 - Personal, life-changing treatment for adults and children